zfaustk/KHGraphDB/docs/home.md

 across processes is a Pos on TCP.
 MATCH still binds a Khid on one graph.

-The arena still clones for rollback.
-Store commit is the durable write. khg `:commit` on an opened dir appends the log. compact rewrites one capture.
+The arena still clones when there is no store.
+Store rollback replays the log.
+A lease fences the writer.
+FIND on a socket is one round. commit is the durable write. khg `:commit` on an opened dir appends the log. compact rewrites one capture.
 Replica is a second